RiccardoMargiotta/Riccardo-Margiotta/src/index.md

 *April 2014 - July 2018*

+- Created modern, user-friendly, performant, mobile-first interfaces in React, working closely with UX designers, and making a few tweaks to the Ruby on Rails back-end when required
 - Wrote unit tests for individual React components, end-to-end customer journey integration tests, and post-deploy smoke tests
 - Contributed to Chassis, an internal CSS library providing consistent branding across the company’s projects